rursache/Hackintosh-13900k-Z690-AORUS-ELITE-AX-DDR5-AMD-6900XT/README.md

 4. Boot the new macOS partition
 5. Copy the EFI to the local disk

+> **Note**
+>
-> **Note**: Enable HiDPI Display settings by running `sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true` and rebooting the PC
+> Enable HiDPI Display settings by running `sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true` and rebooting the PC

 Here are some [tips and tricks](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks) and the full [OpenCore Documentation](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html)